College of Biological Sciences

 - Using protein crystallization to answer questions about enzyme mechanisms and substrate binding.
 MSI resources are used to solve crystallographic coordinates and visualize solved structures.

-- Protein modeling and docking experiments.
-One project in this area involves modeling protein mutants with varying substrate specificity to allow for a larger substrates to facilitate mechanistic studies.
-Another project involves determining which substances in tracking fluids have the potential to dock into biodegradative enzyme active sites.
-This project will use large-scale docking methods for analysis and target determinations.
+- Project 2: Determining which substances have the potential to dock into biodegradative enzyme active sites.
+This project uses large scale docking methods for analysis and target determinations.